 Research title: Exploring Children’s Responses to and Engagement with Feminist Biographical Illustrated Books

-My PhD research explores children's responses to and engagement with collective biographies that present accounts of women's lives and achievements throughout history.
-Taking a participatory approach, I use creative methods to explore children's engagement with the literature.
+My PhD research explores how a group of children, aged between 7 and 10, respond to collective biographies about women published between 2016 and 2020.
+I use creative methods to explore their engagement with the literature.
 The project promises high potential significance amongst scholars, teachers, youth workers, related practitioners and parents/carers looking to explore meaningful pedagogical tools to address gender-related topics with young people.